Heather and Andrew share why part-time fostering works for them

 - Fostering Stories

-Heather and Andrew have been fostering with Liverpool for 15 months and have started their journey as respite foster carers.
-Here’s their story so far…
+Heather and Andrew have been fostering with Liverpool as part-time (respite) carers for around 3 years.
+We asked them how part-time fostering fits in with their life.
+Here's their story so far…

 We wanted to build a different type of family.
-We had extra space and capacity in our life, and wanted to do something with that capacity that made a difference to our community by fostering.
-We wanted to say ‘our type of family may look a little different, but there are lots of ways to be a family in the world – one that includes our foster kids, for however long we have them.’
+With extra space and capacity in our lives, fostering felt like a meaningful way to make a difference in our community.
+Our family might look a little different, but we wanted to show that there are many ways to be a family in this world.
+For us, that includes fostering children, however long they may be with us.

 What do you like most about fostering?